-2.44.2.43.
-The reactor manager should establish performance standards and management expectations for all activities relating to safe operation and utilization of the reactorfacility, and should effectively communicate these standards throughout the operating organization.
+- 2.43.
+The reactor manager should establish performance standards and management expectations for all activities relating to safe operation and utilization of the facility, and should effectively communicate these standards throughout the operating organization. - 2.44.

-2.45.2.44.
 The reactor manager is responsible for ensuring compliance with the requirements of the operating organization and the regulatory body.
-In addition, the reactor manager may be involved in providing technical information about the reactor facility to potential the experimenters and other users, in public information activities and in maintaining relationships with local authorities.

-2.46.2.45.
-To improve performance, the reactor manager and, where relevant, senior managers in larger reactor operation operating organizations should recognize, and help to meet, the need to develop the managerial and technical skills of all individuals involved in activities relating to the reactor facility.
+In addition, the reactor manager may be involved providing information about the facility to the experimenters and users, in public information activities and in maintaining relationships with local authorities. - 2.45.
+To improve performance, the reactor manager and, where relevant, senior managers in larger reactor operation operating organizations should recognize, and help to meet, the need to develop the managerial and technical skills of all individuals involved in activities relating to the reactor-facility.
 Adequate funds should be made available by the operating organization for the development and implementation of programmes to improve managerial and technical skills.

-2.47.2.46.
-The reactor manager should set performance standards and expectations for the operating personnel in all aspects of the safe management of the reactorfacility.
-In addition, managers themselves should meet these performance standards and should explain to the personnel why they are appropriate.
+- 2.46.
+The reactor manager should set performance standards and expectations for the operating personnel in all aspects of the safe management of the facility.
+In addition, managers themselves should meet these performance standards and should explain to the personnel why they are appropriate. - 2.47.

-2.48.2.47.
 In assigning responsibilities for safety, managers should ensure that the individuals to whom responsibilities are assigned have the capabilities and the resources to discharge their responsibilities effectively.
 Managers should also ensure that personnel are aware of and accept their responsibilities for safety.
-Individuals should be aware of how their responsibilities relate to those of other individuals in the organization.
+Individuals should be aware of how their responsibilities relate to those of other individuals in the organization. - 2.48.

-2.49.2.48.
 As stated in para.
-7.21 of SSR-3 [2], "Every licensed or authorized member of the operating personnel shall have the authority and responsibility to shut down the reactor in the interest of safety" Authorized reactor operators should have the authority and responsibility to shut down the reactor if necessary for safety.
+7.21 of SSR-3 [2], "Every licensed or authorized member of the operating personnel shall have the authority and responsibility to shut down the reactor in the interest of safety" - 2.49.

-2.50.2.49.
 Managers should be responsible for the safety of all operations under their control.
 The structure of the organization should reflect this accountability of line managers for safety.
 However, the management structure should also reflect the specific requirements of the organization.
-The roles, responsibilities and authorities of managers of units within the organization for reactor facility operation should be clearly specified and should be compatible with each other.

-2.51.2.50.
-Personnel external to the organization for reactor operation that provide a service or provide advice should have no direct authority over reactor facility personnel, although such external personnel may be personally or professionally responsible for the quality of the service or advice that they give.
+The roles, responsibilities and authorities of managers of units within the organization for reactor facility operation should be clearly specified and should be compatible with each other. - 2.50.
+Personnel external to the organization for reactor operation that provide a service or provide advice should have no direct authority over facility personnel, although such external personnel may be personally or professionally responsible for the quality of the service or advice that they give.
 Operating personnel should first give careful consideration to any specialist advice provided and to any particular aspects before making any decisions.
 The reactor manager should submit periodic summary reports on matters relating to safety to the safety committee for its consideration and should consider any information provided in response.